commschamp/comms_protocols_cpp_src/text/message/read_write.md

 When new raw data bytes are received over some I/O link, they need to be deserialised into the custom message object, then dispatched to an appropriate handling function.
-When continuing **message as an object** concept, expressed in previous section, it becomes convenient to make a reading/writing functionality a responsibility of the message object itself.
+When continuing **message as an object** concept, expressed in previous chapter, it becomes convenient to make a reading/writing functionality a responsibility of the message object itself.

 ```cpp